yashpatel5400/CurveTorch/CONTRIBUTING.md

-# Contributing to BoTorch
+# Contributing to CurveTorch

-We want to make contributing to BoTorch is as easy and transparent as possible.
+We want to make contributing to CurveTorch is as easy and transparent as possible.

 ## Development installation